cthanges/University-Projects/README.md

 # University Projects
 This repository features a collection of projects I completed as part of my undergraduate studies at Toronto Metropolitan University.
-These projects demonstrate hands-on experience in low-level programming with microcontrollers, digital systems, and networking.
+These projects demonstrate hands-on experience in low-level programming with digital design, embedded systems, and networking.